 Church and Media Conference

-If you’re working in journalism, communications, content production or PR and you’re interested in religion and ethics, we would love you to join our conference on the 19th October at the RSA.
+If you’re working in journalism, communications, content production or PR and you’re interested in religion and ethics, our annual Church and Media Conference each Autumn is for you.

-This year we’re looking at themes of unity and inclusion, censorship and free speech.
-You’ll be able to enjoy topical, lively debates, fascinating keynotes and practical, professional breakout sessions.
+We recently hosted our 2017 conference at the RSA in London, where we looked at themes of unity and inclusion, censorship and free speech.
+Delegates enjoyed topical, lively debates, fascinating keynotes and practical, professional breakout sessions.
+Read our reflections of our most recent conference here!

 Emma Green is a staff writer at The Atlantic, where she covers a variety of topics related to faith, religion, and culture, such as how childhood influences church attendance, how religious communities perceive climate change, and marriage equality.
 Many of Green’s undergraduate studies focused on religion in public life, which she now feels helped to prepare her for her current role.